daweeed/WSPPDE/README.md

 # WSPPDE - Windows&trade; Scientific Portable Python Development Environment
 `WSPPDE` is a free portable Python development environment for MS Windows&trade; with focus on scientific applications.
-WSPPDE combines Python 2.7.3  (including the third party packages NumPy, SciPy, Matplotlib, IPython) with a pre-configured Python IDE and an enhanced command console.
+WSPPDE combines Python 2.7.3  (including the third party packages NumPy, SciPy, Matplotlib, Pandas, IPython) with a pre-configured Python IDE and an enhanced command console.

 What `WSPPDE` is all about can best be seen from the screenshot below.
 ![](https://github.com/cwsoft/cwsoft-WSPPDE/raw/master/.screenshots/cwsoft-WSPPDE_screenshot.png)